sharviranjan/QueueCTL/README.md

 # QueueCTL
-This system should manage background jobs with worker processes, handle retries using exponential backoff, and maintain a Dead Letter Queue (DLQ) for permanently failed jobs.
-# QueueCTL

 QueueCTL is a lightweight, production-grade CLI background job queue system written in Python.
 It uses SQLite for persistence, handles concurrent workers, and implements exponential backoff for retries with a Dead Letter Queue (DLQ).